 Garden Gypsum Information

 In short, you can benefit new landscapes by application of gypsum on compacted soil if you have a need for calcium and have salt laden earth.
-But for the majority of gardeners, the mineral is not necessary and should be left for industrial agricultural use.
+For the majority of gardeners, the mineral is not necessary and should be left for industrial agricultural use.